malathilatha/auctioneye/README.md

 ### `Q` — Session Report
 Press `Q` at the end of the day to hear a spoken summary of everything scanned.

-> *"You scanned 4 items and had 2 voice conversations today.
-Best deal: cast iron skillet.
-Potential savings: $89 versus retail."*
+> *"You scanned 1 item and had 1 voice conversations today.
+Best deal: golden beckoning cat.
+Potential savings: $99 versus retail prices."*

 ---